Swallowing information for Achalasia

 An inflammatory process of unknown cause, damages a plexus of neurons within the wall of the oesophagus itself, leading to a lack of contraction and a failure of relaxation at the LOS.
 Eventually, this inflammation also leads to scarring and stiffness of the oesophageal wall.
 Hereditary, degenerative, autoimmune, and infectious factors are possible causes, with the latter two being most likely.

-The diagnosis of dysphagia involves a thorough case history, clinical examination of the muscles and nerves required for swallowing, digital nasendoscopy of the upper airway and pharynx, and an instrumental swallowing evaluation such as Fibre-optic Endoscopic Evaluation of Swallowing and/or a Video-fluoroscopy Swallowing Study (x-ray).
+The diagnosis of dysphagia involves a thorough case history, clinical examination of the muscles and nerves required for swallowing, digital nasendoscopy of the upper airway and pharynx, and an instrumental swallowing evaluation such as Flexible Endoscopic Evaluation of Swallowing and/or a Videofluoroscopy Swallowing Study (x-ray).

-Additional tests may be required such as a standard barium swallow (SEE Fig. 1), video-stroboscopy, high resolution impedance manometry, pH testing and/or salivary pepsin testing.
+Additional tests may be required such as a standard barium swallow (SEE Fig. 1), High Resolution Oesophageal Manometry, 24 hour pH/impedance monitoring and/or oral salivary pepsin testing (Peptest).
 A validated questionnaire, called a patient-related outcome measure, is often completed initially, and repeated later on to measure your progress.
 E.g. Eat-10 or SWAL-QOL.

 Symptoms you might experience in the diagnosis of Achalasia include: